Action sports in the Olympics

-This project is awarded an Advanced Olympic Research Programme grant to understand youth attitudes towards the Olympic Games with a focus on action sport participants.
-The project involves three methods, two of which use digital technologies extensively:
+This project was awarded an Advanced Olympic Research Programme grant to understand youth attitudes towards the Olympic Games which focused on action sport participants.
+The project involved three methods, two of which use digital technologies extensively:

 (1) An online survey that can be completed in nine different languages;